 Bullets button, as shown highlighted in red within Figure 2.

 Figure 2: Bullets button in the Home tab

-bullet style is the current bullet style applied to your selected text.
+bullet style surrounded by grey highlight is the current bullet style applied to your selected text.

 Figure 3: Bullets drop-down gallery